- Responsible Office: Technology Services, Division of Administration

 Information Classification and Protection

-In order to successfully implement the Information Security Program, VCU must classify its information based on sensitivity and risk.
+In order to successfully implement a risk-based Information Security Program, VCU must classify its information based on sensitivity and risk.
 VCU must then apply reasonable and proportionate security protection to safeguard the confidentiality, integrity and availability of this information.

 - Each organizational unit in VCU is responsible for the classification of the VCU information managed by the unit according to sensitivity and risk.
 Classification of information must follow the requirements delineated in the VCU Data Classification Standard.